 Copilot can list key topics and action items from a meeting.
 If you’re the meeting host, this can be very helpful, as you’re probably used to spending the meeting with your nose buried in OneNote.
 With Copilot taking your notes, you can be an active participant in your meetings.

 Of course, many of us are experts in sending and receiving emails for work.
-But sometimes you have an email that’s especially challenging.
+But sometimes you have to write an email that’s especially challenging.

-For example, it could be that there’s some friction about the subject, and you want some help in being diplomatic.
-Or maybe the recipient doesn’t want or need a lot of technical details, and you’d like some help making it understandable to a general audience.
+For example, it could be that there’s some friction about the subject, and you want help in being diplomatic.
+Or maybe the recipient doesn’t want or need a lot of technical details, and you’d like some guidance on making it understandable to a general audience.

-“This is one that will help you look good,” Kneip says.
+“This is one that will help you look good,” says Cadie Kneip, a readiness business program manager within Microsoft Digital.

 In movies and TV shows, when a busy executive walks into their office, an assistant is standing there to say, “Good morning, So-and-so called about the XYZ project, and you have a meeting at 9 o’clock with the Such-and-such team.”

 This tip turns Copilot into that assistant for you.
-It summarizes a lot of things from the preceding day—emails, Teams messages, and meetings.
+It summarizes major items from the preceding day—emails, Teams messages, and meetings.
 It also gives you a table of your upcoming meetings for the day.

-This tip is for when you remember that someone messages you, but you can’t find their message, or you want to know what a key stakeholder said about a project.
+This tip is for times when you remember that someone messaged you but you can’t find it, or you want to recall what a key stakeholder said about a project.

 “This prompt uses the Context IQ, and that’s really the magic of Copilot,” VanGilder says, referring to the forward slash (“/”) you type when entering the prompt.
 “You can use it to search for documents, meetings, or people.”